Green-Software-Foundation/if/specs/impact-yaml.md

       path: <a unique string, path to represent an IMP>
     config: # common static params
       <key>: <value>
-    measurement: # A single measurement
+    observation: # A set of data points for a moment and duration of time.
       <key>: <value>
       ...
-    measurements: # A series of measurements
+    observations: # Multiple sets of data points for multiples moments and durations of time.
       shared:
         <key>: <value> # Data that is repeated for every measurement, e.g machine type.
       series:
+        - <first observation>
-    measurements: # A series of measurements stored in a CSV file
+    observations: # Observations stored in a CSV file
       path: <file> # Path to a CSV file containing the measurements
     components: # The sub nodes of this node
       - <name>: <another component same as above>